 Why Do Business in Leawood?

 From large corporations to diverse small businesses, Leawood is “all business” friendly.
-Take a look at the newest issue of the Leawood Economic Development Council’s magazine, Look to Leawood.
+Established in 2015, the Leawood Economic Development Council (LEDC) is a partnership between the City of Leawood and the Leawood Chamber of Commerce for economic development.
+The Leawood EDC actively engages in public relations efforts that promote Leawood.
+Take a look at the most recent issues of the Leawood Economic Development Council’s magazine, Look to Leawood, below.

 Just the Right Mix

 Leawood offers a mix of location and amenities that create the perfect working and living environment for growing businesses.
 Its compact size (approximately 15 square miles), the pleasant and sophisticated character of its built environment, a well-maintained network of streets, boulevards, parks and public art, and a qualified, well-educated citizenry provide a solid foundation for business to thrive.
 Visitors and more than 34,000 residents have access to all essential parts of the community in less than 10 minutes and find themselves within 30 minutes of any point in the Greater Kansas City region.

 The city of Leawood is a part of Johnson County, Kansas, a leading local economy and one of the premier business locations in the nation.
 With a population of more than 566,000 people, Johnson County added more than 8,000 new residents in 2013 alone.

 Bounded on the east by State Line Road, a major north-south metropolitan connector along the Kansas-Missouri border, Leawood is also in close proximity to the Kansas City metro’s extensive system of major interstates and highways.
 The southern portion of the I-435 loop transects Leawood’s east and west borders and conveniently links commuters and travelers to I-35, I-70, I-29 and all connecting U.S. highways in the area.